mgb16nz/widget_business-hours/README.md

 ## Screenshots

-Frontend display on the sidebar of what the Business Hours Opening and Closing time on the days of the weeks should look like
+Frontend display on the sidebar of what the Business Hours Opening and Closing hours of the days of the weeks should look like

 ![Business_Hours] (docs/images/Business_Hours.png)